hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 improvement score.
 Nodes do not assign events created by other nodes an improvement score.

 Keep track of a special tipset, called the "snapshot" tipset.
 The snapshot starts out empty, i.e.
-`[-1, -1, -1, ..., -1]` at genesis.
-Periodically, the snapshot is updated to a more recent tipset (how this happens is described below).
+`[-1, -1, -1, ..., -1]` at genesis (in the current code, generations start at 0).
+Periodically, the snapshot is
+updated to a more recent tipset (how this happens is described below).

 Each time a node creates a new event, compare that event's tipset to the snapshot tipset, and find the partial weighted advancement score of that new event targeting the event's creator.